acoderu/BallChase/ros2_ball_chase_ws/docs/Overview.md

 │                                                                                                    │
 └────────────────────────────────────────────────────────────────────────────────────────────────────┘
 ```
-*Figure 1: Overview of a real-time robotics system architecture showing the relationships between hardware, operating system, middleware, and application layers.*
+*Figure 2: Overview of a real-time robotics system architecture showing the relationships between hardware, operating system, middleware, and application layers.*

+Real-time robotics represents a unique intersection of digital computing and physical systems, where timing is as crucial as logical correctness.
+Unlike traditional software systems that prioritize overall throughput or average performance, robotics systems must guarantee consistent timing to interact safely and effectively with the physical world.

+This document provides a comprehensive exploration of the systems engineering principles that enable deterministic, real-time performance on resource-constrained platforms like the Raspberry Pi.
+We'll move systematically from fundamental concepts to advanced optimizations, with a focus on practical implementation.

+The principles covered here form the foundation for all subsequent modules in this curriculum.
+By establishing a solid understanding of real-time systems engineering, you'll be prepared to implement and optimize the specialized components that make up a complete robotics system, from computer vision to motor control.

+> **Key Takeaway**: Real-time robotics requires a different approach to system design than general-purpose computing, with an emphasis on deterministic timing over maximum throughput.
+This document provides the foundational knowledge needed to configure and optimize an operating system for robotics applications, setting the stage for more specialized topics in later modules.

 <a name="part-i"></a>
-## Part I: Computer Systems Fundamentals for Robotics
+# 4. Part I: Computer Systems Fundamentals for Robotics

+<a name="os-scheduler-mechanics"></a>
-### 1. OS Scheduler Mechanics: From General-Purpose to Real-Time
+## 4.1 OS Scheduler Mechanics: From General-Purpose to Real-Time

+<a name="general-purpose-os-schedulers"></a>
-#### 1.1 General-Purpose OS Schedulers: The Fairness Problem
+### 4.1.1 General-Purpose OS Schedulers: The Fairness Problem

 To understand why real-time robotics needs special operating system configurations, let's start with how normal computers manage tasks.